RamAddict/NBIS-JS/README.md

 # **NBIS-JS**
+Finger NFIQ validation and matching directly in the browser.
 Web assembly transpilation of some functions from the old NIST-NBIS project.
 Currently the functions we implemented are finger Matching, with Mindtct and Bozorth, and NFIQ 1.0 score.

 ## **Usage**